ai/about-postcss/speech.md

 ---

-We are worked on Groupon Russia and eBay Social.
+We worked on Groupon Russia and eBay Social.

 My current project Amplifr.com, a social media tool.